The 4th Asian Student Council Symposium 2025

 Presentation rule:

 - The presentation is individual — having co-authors is fine, but only the presenting author will receive the presentation/award certificate.
-All authors’ names will be included in the abstract book
+All authors’ names will be included in the abstract book.

 - One person may deliver only one presentation (co-authorship on other abstracts is allowed).

-- The presenting author must be part of the original research work
+- The presenting author must be part of the original research work.

-Presentation Categories:
+Presentation categories:

 Formatting:

-- Avoid using abbreviations, references, or figures in the abstract text
+Avoid using abbreviations, references, or figures in the abstract text.

-Important Dates:
+Important*

 All abstracts must be submitted through the EasyChair submission system by clicking on the Submit Abstract button below.
 Incomplete or non-compliant submissions will not be considered.